 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); acne-like rash; burning, cracking, irritation, redness, or peeling skin not present before you began using Taclonex ointment; excessive hair growth; inflamed hair follicles; inflammation around the mouth; muscle weakness; thinning, softening, or discoloration of the skin; unusual weight gain, especially in the face.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); acne-like rash; excessive hair growth; inflamed hair follicles; inflammation around the mouth; muscle pain or weakness; raised red bumps on the skin; severe or persistent burning, cracking, drying, irritation, redness, or peeling skin not present before using Taclonex ointment; severe or persistent dizziness, drowsiness, or weakness; symptoms of high blood calcium levels (eg, bone pain, confusion, constipation, headache, nausea or vomiting, unusual tiredness or weakness); symptoms of high blood sugar (eg, increased hunger, thirst, or urination; flushing; fast breathing; fruit-like breath odor); thinning, softening, or discoloration of the skin; unusual or easy bruising; unusual weight gain, especially in the face; vision changes.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Taclonex ointment:

 Store Taclonex ointment at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Taclonex ointment out of the reach of children and away from pets.